mnikoopayan/resume-agent/README.md

 **Dropbox Monitoring** — Watchdog-based file system monitor that auto-ingests new documents dropped into a watched folder, with SHA-256 deduplication and optional candidate auto-creation.

-**Enhanced Web Dashboard** — FastAPI server with a tabbed browser UI featuring Chat (conversational agent access), Pipeline (candidate table with filtering), and Analytics (statistics and charts) views.
+**Web Dashboard** — FastAPI server with a tabbed browser UI featuring Chat (conversational agent access), Pipeline (candidate table with filtering), and Analytics (statistics and charts) views.

 ## Project Structure